Johnson to address new Tory MPs as they prepare to vote on Brexit deal

 “That’s why the first piece of legislation new MPs will vote on will be the Withdrawal Agreement Bill.”

+Downing Street was not commenting on reports that the PM is considering a shake-up of Whitehall including splitting the Home Office to create a Department for Borders and Immigration and an overhaul of Ministry of Defence spending.

-It is expected to be an eventful week in Westminster, with a Government reshuffle on the cards and the swearing-in of MPs to begin on Tuesday.
+It will be an eventful week in Westminster, with the swearing-in of MPs to begin on Tuesday and the race to replace Jeremy Corbyn as Labour leader forcing internal tensions to the surface.

 Advertising